 The value of co-production

-Co-production gives researchers and companies an insight into and an understanding of each other’s needs.
+Co-production gives researchers and business actors an insight into and an understanding of each other’s needs.

-The research can be enriched by questions and problems that have arisen in the companies’ operations, and benefit from the experiences of the companies’ staff.
+The research can be enriched by questions and problems that have arisen in the business actors’ operations, and benefit from the experiences of the business actors’ staff.
 The researchers also often gain access to data, equipment, test environments, etc. that are not available at the university.
-Companies, for their part, can benefit from research results that are relevant to the development of their business and develop the competence of their employees based on current research.
+The business actors, for their part, can benefit from research results that are relevant to the development of their business and develop the competence of their employees based on current research.

-Co-production means that the projects we fund can be rooted both in state-of-the-art research in academia and state-of-the-art development in the companies.
-In the longer term, co-production builds trust and networks between academia and companies, facilitating new and more in-depth collaborations.
+Co-production means that the projects we fund can be rooted both in state-of-the-art research in academia and state-of-the-art development in the business sector.
+In the longer term, co-production builds trust and networks between academia and business actors, facilitating new and more in-depth collaborations.

 The value of co-production for the business sector